yasammez/nachricht/README.md

 ## Data model

-There are four small or fixed (because they do not need additional size information) and six variable length types.
+There are four small or fixed (because they do not need additional size information) and five variable length types.

 +-----------+-----------------------------+------------------------+-----------------------------------------------------+
 | Type      | number of possible values   | Textual representation | Description                                         |